Optisort Battery Sorter

 The line-up and separation of the batteries is made with robust equipment that instead of organizing the batteries in different sizes co-mingle all batteries on one conveyor.
 That does not only decrease the risk for congestions but also decreases energy consumption and need for space for the equipment.

 Besides the actual sorting of batteries Optisort Battery Sorter collects data about all sorted batteries including brand, model, size and chemistry.
 That means detailed statistics can be extracted from the sorting which then can be used for reports and analysis.
-For compliance schemes the statistics may be used to find freeriders but potentially also to provide producers with valuable market information.
+For compliance schemes the statistics can be used to find freeriders but potentially also to provide producers with valuable market information.
 It is also possible to sort out known counterfeit batteries and also to identify new ones.